HawkiesZA/get-gitlab-repos/README.md

 # get-gitlab-repos
-Simple script to let you download all Gitlab repos in a particular group.
+Simple script to let you clone or pull all Gitlab repos in a particular group.

 ## Requirements
 1. [jq](https://stedolan.github.io/jq/)